-FALL IS AROUND THE CORNER! this is the official early booking page for the 2014 salmon season on the Satsop, Humptulips, Queets and Wynoochee Olympic Peninsula coastal driftboat season.
-If you are interested in booking an EARLY season trip to reserve your special date, feel free to use my online booking calander.
-I will be away in Alaska for the summer but im looking forward to those Chrome Bright, Tidewater Kings starting in September wearing TEE-SHIRTS!
+FALL IS AROUND THE CORNER!
+This is the official early booking page for the 2014 salmon season on the Satsop, Humptulips, Queets and Wynoochee Rivers.
+If you are interested in booking an EARLY season trip to reserve your special date, feel free to use my online booking calendar.
+I will be away in Alaska for the summer but im looking forward to those Chrome Bright, Tidewater Kings starting in Mid-September wearing TEE-SHIRTS!

 Come use the best equipment on the market, Fetha Styx’s Custom made these rods just for JP’s Guide Service.
 They are an Ultra Light counter balanced 6-12 blank with a rose wood reel seating.
 These rods will out perform anything you’ve ever used on any other gear based guided trip, hands down.
 The bend on big fish is unprecedented.